Iammethatisnotyou/Simple-Editor/README.md

 # Simple-Editor
-- Simple Editor or Se is a minimalist suckless inspired editor made in C++.
+- Simple Editor or Se is a minimalist suckless inspired editor made in C and C++.
 - Uses Ncurses for terminal-based editing

 ## Installation